ptomulik/testmd/README.md

 1. Defining a *query* in a backend-independent DSL.
 We assume, that each fact may define one or more such a queries.
-The queries are categorized into *types*, and the parameters that define the query are specific to a given type.
+The queries are categorized into *types*, and the parameters that comprise the query are specific to the given type.
 2. *Validating the query* to prevent user's mistakes.
 3. *Munging the query*:
   - provider-specific munging which involves: